jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (1) A person commits an offence if the person holds himself or herself out as a person who is licensed to carry out or supervise building work or building inspection work, or building work or building inspection work of a certain type, while not being so licensed.
 (2) A person who commits an offence under subsection (1) is liable to a fine not exceeding $20,000.
 (3) A person commits an offence if the person—
-  (a) fails to produce evidence of the issue of a licence as required by section 289; or (b) fails to give written notice of a change in circumstances in accordance with section 302.
+  (a) fails to produce evidence of being licensed as required by section 289; or (b) fails to give written notice of a change in circumstances in accordance with section 302.
 (4) A person who commits an offence under subsection (3) is liable to a fine not exceeding $5,000.